Aligorith/screenshot_text_indexer/README.md

 the indexing on Linux (using a different OCR engine) is left as an exercise for the user.

-## Design Philosophy

-Get something working ASAP for my own needs, that works on my machine (and hopefully others too), and have some fun building it.

 ## Utilities

 * **`py_indexer`** - A Python 3 script that uses the Windows 10 built-in OCR Engine to perform